mehrantsi/MSAP-1/README.md

-# MSAP-1 rev.B
+# MSAP-1 (Mehran's Simple as Possible) rev.B

 ## Overview

-This project is an 8-bit discrete CPU based on SAP-1 architecture and mainly inspired by Ben Eater's implementation of it.
+This project is an 8-bit discrete CPU based on original SAP-1 architecture and mainly inspired by Ben Eater's implementation of it.
 The main differences in this design are as follows:

 1. Using Schmitt Trigger Inverters instead of SR Latches for clock module switches debouncing that was creating some issues in certain situations.
 2. 8-bit Porgram Counter.